tosinalagbe/hedg/README.md

 1. All strategies should derive from ```Base_Strategy```
 2. ```clone()``` function that returns a pointer to your strategy class must be implemented.
 3. ```run_strat()``` should be implemented. run_strat is the crux of your strategy.
-A concise example is shown below:
+A not so concise example is shown below:
 ```
 struct vwap_strategy : public hedg::Base_Strategy {